 Pennsylvania Wild Trout Maps

 Pennsylvania has some of the best documented wild trout streams in the NE US.
-The Pennsylvania Fish and Boating Commission ("PAFBC") publishes comprehensive lists of wild trout streams and a number of useful mapping databases that we've adapted for user-friendly tools like the National Map or Google Earth.
+The Pennsylvania Fish and Boating Commission ("PAFBC") publishes comprehensive lists of wild trout streams and a number of useful mapping databases that we've made available on our state-of-the-art web map.

-Source: Eastern Brook Trout Joint Venture, PA Fish and Boat Commission, Google Earth
+Source: Eastern Brook Trout Joint Venture, PA Fish and Boat Commission, on USGS base map

 Each of these datasets is described in the pages you can find in the PA Resources Menu in the sidebar.
 They include: